iQua/llmpebase/examples/ThoughtRollback/README.md

 ```

-The solution is obtained by running from the node ID 0 to the node ID 31, as presented in this figure.
+The solution is obtained by performing reasoning from node ID 0 to node ID 31, as presented in this figure.

 ![Visual Reasoning process](demo/built_structure.png)